haaris272k/Data-analysis-on-cars/README.md

 # Data-analysis-on-cars

-# A basic data analysis of the cars manufactured in USA and Canada.
+# Basic data analysis of the cars manufactured in the USA and Canada.